ALM-Rangers/Extracting-effective-permissions-from-TFS/Doc/Extracting effective permissions whitepaper.md

 In case of an error, the sample program returns a non-zero exit code.

-The program stops if the current user does not have the administrative rights on the collection.
+The program logs permission errors for any areas of the collection that you do not have access to.

 For each user, the program retrieves the following permissions to generate the xml-output report file: